 Walker Filtration’s Offerings

 Walker Filtration provides safe and reliable filtration for the food and beverage industry.
-Our Alpha series provides the highest quality compressed air and are ideal when in-place steam sterilization is not required.
+Our Alpha series provides the highest quality compressed air and are Ideal for use when in-place steam sterilisation is not required.
 The range includes Water Separators, Coalescing Filters, Particulate Filters, and Sterile Filters.
-With various grades available, you can have the confidence that the compressed air used in your food processing plant is free from moisture, oil vapor, dust particulate, and microorganisms that could contaminate your product.
+With various grades available, you can have the confidence that the compressed air used in your food processing plant is free from moisture, oil vapour, dust particulate, and microorganisms that could contaminate your product.

-Desiccant (adsorption) dryers such as Walker Filtration’s PROSFD Models, are also available to guarantee consistent dewpoint of -40°F (-40°C), and lower if needed.
+Desiccant (adsorption) dryers such as Walker Filtration’s PRODRY Models, are also available to guarantee consistent dewpoint of -40°C (-40°F), and lower if needed.
 Microorganisms need a humid environment to grow, and you can preserve and protect your end product from contamination and spoilage by using a desiccant dryer to control the moisture levels in your food and beverage compressed air system.

-Walker Filtration has over 35 years of experience engineering innovative products to meet various compressed air needs – Contact our sales team today: firstname.lastname@example.org or call us at +1 (814) 836-2900.
+Walker Filtration has over 35 years of experience engineering innovative products to meet various compressed air needs – Contact our sales team today: email@example.com or call us on +44(0)1914177816

-Read more about food and beverage grade compressed air 0n the website for the Safe Quality Food Institute (SQFI).
+Read more about food and beverage grade compressed air in the bcas Best Practices Guide to Food and Beverage Grade Compressed Air.